 You learn a lot of things in Marketing 101.
 Things like “Starting sales copy with negatives is a negative thing.”
 You learn that meeting a customer’s eyes is important, as is active listening.
 By the time you’re done with the course, you can sell sand to a man in the Sahara.
 Of all the things you learn, however, a few stick with you more than most.
-One of them is AIDA.
+One of them is the AIDA method.

 AIDA is an age-old marketing concept.
 The acronym stands for: Awareness (or Attention), Interest, Desire, and Action.